ritchatterjee/Battle-of-the-Neighbourhoods/README.md

  2) Scraped neighborhood, location and venue data various online datasets (IBM and Foursquare)

- 3) Cleaned and Contextualized the data to be fed into a K-means clustering algorithm to give data-driven insights
+ 3) Cleaned and Contextualized the data with a pandas dataframe to be fed into a K-means clustering algorithm to give data-driven insights

  4) Presented a usecase for this tool in the form of a [proposal](https://github.com/ritchatterjee/Battle-of-the-Neighbourhoods/blob/master/Capstone%20final.pdf) to solve a specific business need for a client.